 Audio, including spoken dialog, music, and other sounds.

-Each of these channels may present different kinds and degrees of challenges to different users.
+Each of these channels, in various formats, may present different kinds and degrees of challenges to different users.
 More accessible materials communicate the SAME information through two or three of these channels.
 Less accessible materials communicate through only one channel, or communicate DIFFERENT information through different channels, increasing the likelihood that an individual user might miss something important.

-Depending on the types of materials and how they are used, making courses more accessible may include activities such as:
+Depending on the types of materials and how they are used, making course materials more accessible may include activities such as: